phil-mansfield/shellfish/README.md

 ### Warning

-Current accuracy tests indicate that Shellfish overestimates shell sizes for small, slowly accreting halos (Gamma < ~1-1.5) by about 10%.
-We recommend against using it for these halos.
+Current accuracy tests indicate that Shellfish overestimates shell sizes for small, slowly accreting halos (Gamma < 0.5) by about 15%.
+Although these halos are fairly uncommon, we suggest explicitly flagging halos in this accretion rate range before doing any analysis on Shellfish.

 ### Next Planned Release